-The dust has settled since the Arkansas five horse theft stunned the nation.
-Was it greed and thievery that didn’t allow Shaun Smith’s horse Credit Card to return home alive or something more sinister?
+The dust settled since the Arkansas five horse theft stunned nationally.
+Was it greed that didn’t allow Shaun Smith’s horse Credit Card to return home alive or something more sinister?

 Rough Stock: The Southern Arkansas University Horse Theft Case is by Mike Thompson.
 He is a former criminal defense attorney located in Texas.

-The book explores the theft of the college students’ rodeo horses in November 2011 by fellow rodeo teammate Jaci Rae Jackson and her accomplices.
+The book explores the SAU theft of the college students’ rodeo horses in November 2011.
+They didn’t have to look far to find the culprit and fellow barrel racer Jaci Rae Jackson and her accomplices.
 The mastermind behind the plot was Jackson’s mother, Wendi Cox.

 Cox enlisted the help of her on-again-off-again boyfriend with a criminal history, William “Billy” Hamilton, and other lesser known players.